symbol/symbol-docs/source/cli/commands.rst

 Get Aggregate bonded transactions
 =================================

-Gets an array of :doc:`aggregate bonded transactions <../concepts/transaction>` for which an account is the sender or has signed the transaction.
-A transaction is said to be ``aggregate bonded`` regarding an account if announced but there are missing signatures.
+Get an array of :doc:`aggregate bonded transactions <../concepts/transaction>` for which an account is the sender or has signed the transaction.
+A transaction is said to be ``aggregate bonded`` regarding an account if it is announced, but there still are missing signatures.

 Options